dxos/dxos/packages/devtools/inspector-extension/README.md

-# DXOS DevTools browser extension
+# DXOS Inspector browser extension

 WARNING: This package is currently outdated and unmaintained.

-The DevTools extension provides debugging information about all aspects of the currently loaded DXOS app.
+The Inspector extension provides debugging information about all aspects of the currently loaded DXOS app.

 <img width="640" alt="Screen Shot 2022-01-26 at 7 04 10 PM" src="https://user-images.githubusercontent.com/3523355/151267314-12169bab-8e45-4662-aa67-57128313ebb7.png">